savonet/book/workflow.md

   data (which is already encoded in mp3 by the preceding point) instead of trying to encode by itself.

-Concretely, the following script will encode the `radio` source once in mp3, and then broadcast it using icecast, HLS and file outputs.
+--> This can be achieved by using the `ffmpeg.encode.audio` operator which will turn our source in Liquidsoap's internal format into one with encoded audio (using FFmpeg).
+This encoded audio can then be passed to the various outputs using the `%ffmpeg` encoder with `%audio.copy` to specify that we want to simply pass on the encoded audio.
+Concretely, the following script will encode the `radio` source once in mp3, and then broadcast it using Icecast, HLS and file
+outputs:

 ```{.liquidsoap include="liq/multiple-encoders3.liq" from=2}
 ```

-Note that this change forces us to make minor modifications to our script.
 For technical reasons, the output of `ffmpeg.encode.audio` is always fallible.
-We thus have to pass the argument `fallible=true` to all outputs in order to have them accept this.
-Also, the `output.icecast` output cannot determine the MIME type from the encoder anymore, we thus have to specify it by hand with `format="audio/mpeg"`.
+We thus now have to pass the argument `fallible=true` to all outputs in order to have them accept this.
+As expected, Liquidsoap also provides the variants `ffmpeg.encode.video` and `ffmpeg.encode.audio_video` of the `ffmpeg.encode.audio` function in order to encode video sources or sources with both audio and video.

-We shall mention here that the variants `ffmpeg.encode.video` and `ffmpeg.encode.audio_video` of the `ffmpeg.encode.audio` function are also available to encode video sources or sources with both audio and video.
-Also, the functions `ffmpeg.decode.audio`, `ffmpeg.decode.video`, `ffmpeg.decode.audio_video` are available to decode sources with encoded data.
-This means that the script\TODO{make sure that \#1573 gets this example fixed}
+Note that the function `ffmpeg.decode.audio` can be thought of as an "inverse" of the function `ffmpeg.encode.audio`: this means that the script\TODO{make sure that \#1573 gets this example fixed}

 ```{.liquidsoap include="liq/ffmpeg.encode-decode.liq" from=2}
 ```

 will play the source `s`, after encoding it in mp3 and decoding it back to Liquidsoap's internal format for sources.

-TODO: also explain that we can both pass encoded contents and decode it with `ffmpeg.decode` (see #1461).

 ### External encoders